 More than a team, we are a community and family.

 The WWU Sailing team is a competitive Sports Club based out of Western Washington University in Bellingham, WA.
 We are a dynamic team in the North West Region that sails year-round.
 During the academic year, we participate in over 24 regattas and clinics throughout the Pacific Coast Collegiate Sailing Conference (PCCSC).
 We compete mostly in Washington and Oregon, but we also travel to many inter-sectional regattas in other districts, including California and Hawaii, sending our competitive co-ed and women teams.

 The Western Sailing Team is an open, inclusive group focusing on furthering the competitiveness of sailing as a sport among young adults.
 Our program is completely student-run and student-funded, which means we participate in many fundraising activities to keep our costs low for individuals and to provide ‘scholarships’ for students that may need financial support.
-We do our best to support each other as sailors, students, and friends.
+We support each other as sailors, students, and friends.